-In accordance with sections 311 and 313 of the NGL, the Commission makes this final rule determination and the final rule in relation to the gas Rule proposed by the Commission.
-The National Gas Amendment (Minor Changes) Rule 2019 No. 4 ("final gas Rule") is published with this final rule determination.
+In accordance with sections 311 and 313 of the NGL the Commission has made this final rule determination and the final rule in relation to the gas Rule proposed by the Commission.
+The National Gas Amendment (Minor changes 2) Rule 2021 No. 1 ("final gas Rule") is published with this final rule determination.
 The final gas Rule does not differ from the rule originally proposed by the Commission.

-The Commission's reasons for making this final rule determination are set out in section 3.3.
+A summary of the Commission's reasons for making this final rule determination are set out in section 3.3.